Blothorn/FTD/WeaponGuidance/STPG-quickstart.md

 # Basic configuration
 ## Set up global variables.
 TargetBufferSize`, `TTTIterationThreshold`, and `TTTMaxIterations` can be left at their defaults.
-For now, set `AimPointMainframeIndex = 0` and `NonAimPointMainframeIndices = nil`; see the section below on aimpoint randomization for how to use these.

 ## Set up target lists.
 A target list refines target prioritization by adding hard constraints, such as speed and altitude.
 You should have a target list for every group of weapons you may want to be targeting something different.
 For each such group, add an entry to the `TargetLists` table.
 All fields are required--`MainframeIndex`, `MinimumSpeed`, `MaximumSpeed`, `MinimumAltitude`, `MaximumAltitude`, `MaximumRange`, and `TTT`.
 To start with, `TTT` should be approximately the time it takes the weapon to travel to its maximum range.